 Toy and food donations will also be accepted at MIS during regular business hours, 8:30 a.m. to 5 p.m.
 Monday through Friday.
 Toys for Tots and Food Pantry collection boxes are located in the speedway lobby.

 All donated toys must be unwrapped and new.
 Donated food items should be nonperishable.
 The Food Pantry is also seeking soap products, paper goods, canned fruits and juices.

 Competition Tire will donate a Goodyear vehicle for storage and transportation of all donations collected during the event.

 The employees of the speedway and Americrown Corp. will provide support for the event and also make a donation to the two organizations with personal support.

-MIS Cares is a Donor Advised Fund of the NASCAR Foundation, a 501 c3 charitable entity that focuses on raising funds for various local charitable causes the speedway supports.
-MIS Cares in 2012 alone awarded $64,500 in cash donations to local charities through its grant program.
-Another $53,000 was awarded through sponsorships and tickets those groups raffle off, also to raise money.
+MIS Cares is a donor advised fund of the NASCAR Foundation, a 501 © (3) non-profit entity.
+MIS Cares’ mission is to create a lasting, positive impact on our community through charitable giving and volunteer efforts that cultivate community growth and advances quality of life.
+MIS Cares in 2013 alone awarded $76,469 in cash donations to local charities through its grant program.
+Another $60,000 was awarded through sponsorships and tickets those groups raffle off, also to raise money.

 - Third annual Wheelin and Dealin at FireKeepers on Oct.
 8

 - Donors give the gift of life at the Spirit of America Blood Drive

 - Rick Brenner named President of Michigan International Speedway

 - Statement from ISC CEO Lesa France Kennedy on the Passing of Betty Jane France: